dsdanielpark/ko-llama-2-jindo/README.md

 # [Alpaca Lora](https://github.com/tloen/alpaca-lora)

 ### Docker Build
-By building with the following command, the built Docker image can be used with the name KSDV:latest.
+By building with the following command, the built Docker image can be used with the name `ko-alpaca-lingo:latest`.
 ```
-docker build -t KSDV:latest docker/
+docker build -t ko-alpaca-lingo:latest docker/
 ```

 ### Docker Compose